Social Icons

 Directed by Sofia Coppola

 On the Rocks is an amazing film written and directed by Sofia Coppola.
-I have to admit she has become one of the best film makers there is, like her father Francis Coppola (who did The God Father).
-Her name alone on the film is enough for me to watch it, because like her father her work has won numerous awards, including an Academy Award.
-The Oscars was for the screenplay in the wonderful film Lost in Translation, which also had Bill Murray.
+I have to admit, she has become one of the best filmmakers out there, just like her father Francis Coppola (who did The Godfather).
+Her name alone on a film is enough for me to watch it, because, like her father, her work has won numerous awards, including an Academy Award.
+The Oscar was for the screenplay in the wonderful film Lost in Translation, which also starred Bill Murray.

-This movie, is fun, pleasing and enjoyable.
-The dynamics in the relationship between the characters is the avenue to which this movie gives the thrill and entertainment.
+This movie is fun, pleasing, and enjoyable.
+The dynamics in the relationship between the characters are what give the movie its thrill and entertainment.

-This comedy-drama takes us through the life of a married lady Laura who is struggling in her marriage and has an unattended resentment for her father’s behavior when she was younger.
+This comedy-drama takes us through the life of a married woman, Laura, who is struggling in her marriage and has unresolved resentment toward her father’s behavior when she was younger.

-Laura (Rashida Jones) is so crowded in her life presently and it is making it difficult for her to work.
-She is a writer and all she does is stare at a blank page on the laptop as a recent behavior from her husband is hunting her mind.
-She tries to get clarity and move on, but she can’t seem to wrap her mind round why he was so distant towards her.
-She calls her father Felix (Bill Murray) who cheated on her mother and constantly struggles to maintain relationship with any woman he is with.
-Felix fills Laura’s head with all form of theories that her husband Dean (Marlon Wayans) is probably having an affair.
+Laura (Rashida Jones) feels overwhelmed in her life, making it difficult for her to work.
+She’s a writer, but all she does is stare at a blank page on her laptop, as recent behavior from her husband haunts her mind.
+She tries to get clarity and move on, but she can’t seem to wrap her mind around why he’s been so distant toward her.
+She calls her father, Felix (Bill Murray), who cheated on her mother and constantly struggles to maintain a relationship with any woman he’s with.
+Felix fills Laura’s head with all kinds of theories, suggesting that her husband Dean (Marlon Wayans) is probably having an affair.

-He does some investigating on his own and gives her evidence that there is something going on between Dean and his co-worker Fiona.
-She falls into a worse state and soon she and her father start to do their own investigations which led to them following either Fiona or Dean.
+Felix does some investigating of his own and gives Laura evidence that there’s something going on between Dean and his coworker Fiona.
+She spirals further and soon, she and her father start doing their own investigations, following either Fiona or Dean.

-The movie was bought by Apple TV+, and so you can get to see it on there.
+The movie was bought by Apple TV+, so you can watch it there.

-It addresses many issues, some of which are outside Laura’s life, as we see some of her fellow parents when she goes to drop her children in school talk about their own issues.
+It touches on many issues, some of which are outside Laura’s life, as we also see some of her fellow parents, when she drops her children off at school, talk about their own problems.

-The movie for me does the needed task at the end, which has Laura facing up to both her husband and her father.
-That kind of conclusion made the whole journey from the start worth it.
+For me, the movie accomplishes its goal in the end, with Laura facing both her husband and her father.
+That kind of conclusion makes the whole journey from the start worth it.

-I will applaud Coppola again from making another great film, she has carved a name for herself outside her father’s shadow as one of the best movie makers of her generation.
+I’ll applaud Coppola again for making another great film.
+She has carved out a name for herself outside her father’s shadow as one of the best filmmakers of her generation.

 0 comments: